 Most should be taken in moderation and combined with protein and fat.

 - Rice, whole grains and 100 % whole grain products

 - Berries: blueberries, raspberries, blackberries

-- Apples, pears, grapefruit and oranges
+- Most fruits such as apples, pears, and oranges

 Never go hungry

 If you balance complex carbohydrates with a good amount of protein and fat, you’ll quiet the rumbles.
-Protein sates the body over a long period and helps you not to crave for sugar.
+Protein sates the body over a long period and helps you not to crave sugar.
 It’s processed slowly, avoiding the insulin spike and crash.
 Dietary fat also aids in long term satiety.